TwicPics/components/src/_documentation/common/vue/_lifeCycle.md

 ### Lifecycle

-Passing a callback function to `stateChange` emitter gives access to the loading state of your image or video.
+For `TwicImg` and `TwicVideo` components, passing a callback function to `stateChange` emitter gives access to the loading state of your image or video.

 Here are the values the Component will emit ([see State Type definition](#state-type)) :